NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 When inputting, pay notice to the switch +/-, as that is the sign of what you input.

-Concise english overview of MI on JA-37Di: (center radar display)
+Concise English overview of MI on JA-37Di: (center radar display)
 ==========================================
 bottom buttons (hold P3 for help)
 --------------